rachelleflores/lab-cleaning-numerical-categorical-data/readme.md

 You should also delete the column `customer_id` before you can try to use a for loop on all the categorical columns.
 Discuss why is deleting the column `customer_id` required. **Hint**: Use bar plots to plot categorical data, with each unique category in the column on the x-axis and an appropriate measure on the y-axis.
 9. Look for outliers in the continuous variables. (**Hint**: There’s a good plot to do that!).
 In case you find outliers, comment on what you will do with them.
 10. Check all columns for *NaN* values.
 Decide what (if anything) you will need to do with them.

+# Lab | Cleaning categorical data (CONTINUED)
+11. Plot every categorical variable.
+What can you see in the plots?
+Note that in the previous lab you used a bar plot to plot categorical data, with each unique category in the column on the x-axis and an appropriate measure on the y-axis.
+However, this time you will try a different plot.
+This time in each plot for the categorical variable you will have, each unique category in the column on the x-axis and the target(which is numerical) on the Y-axis
+12. For the categorical data, check if there is any data cleaning that need to perform.
+Hint: You can use the function value_counts() on each of the categorical columns and check the representation of different categories in each column.
+Discuss if this information might in some way be used for data cleaning.